 Comments, marked by '#', and blank lines are permissible.
-The special form varname = value # FIXED fit is used to find a set of parameters that 'best' fits your data to your user-defined function.
+The special form fit is used to find a set of parameters that 'best' fits your data to your user-defined function.
 The fit is judged on the basis of the sum of the squared differences or 'residuals' (SSR) between the input data points and the function values, evaluated at the same places.
 This quantity is often called 'chisquare' (i.e., the Greek letter chi, to the power of 2).
-The algorithm attempts to minimize SSR, or more precisely, WSSR, as the residuals are 'weighted' by the input data errors (or 1.0) before being squared; see fit error\estimates (p.
-43) for details.
+The algorithm attempts to minimize SSR, or more precisely, WSSR, as the residuals are 'weighted' by the input data errors (or 1.0) before being squared; see fit error_estimates (p.
+60) for details.

-27.2 Short introduction
+57.2 Short introduction